Amazon is rolling out a generative AI feature that summarizes product reviews

 The Seattle-based company has been looking for ways to integrate more artificial intelligence into its product offerings as the generative AI race heats up among tech companies.
 Amazon hasn’t released its own high-profile AI chatbot or imaging tool.
 Instead, it’s been focusing on services that will allow developers to build their own generative AI tools on its cloud infrastructure AWS.

 Earlier this year, Amazon CEO Andy Jassy said in his letter to shareholders that generative AI will be a “big deal” for the company.
-During an earnings call with investors last week, he also said that “every single one” of Amazon’s businesses currently has multiple generative AI initiatives underway, including its devices unit, which works on products like the voice assistant Alexa.
+He also said during an earnings call with investors last week that “every single one” of Amazon’s businesses currently has multiple generative AI initiatives underway, including its devices unit, which works on products like the voice assistant Alexa.

-In addition to the AI-generated review, the company said Monday it will offer a product insights feature that allows customers to surface common themes in reviews.
+In addition to the AI generated review, the company said Monday it will also offer a product insights feature that allows customers to surface common themes in reviews.